codazoda/markdown-test/readme.md

 I've got a few questions.

 1) Will md files be converted to HTML automatically?
 2) Will gh serve readme.md, README.md, and index.md?
 3) What order will gh serve those files?
+4) How long does it take for gh-pages to generate?

 That's about it.
 I think I already know how directories will work, etc.